DylanLawless/DylanLawless.github.io/_topic/precision_med/pharmacogenomics.md

 This example is done using R.
 I recommending installing R and then installing R studio to edit and run your commands.

+* If you need a copy of the data and code used in the following example, email me and ask for: "r_merge.zip"

 ``` R
 # Comment lines are ignored because of "#" symbol.
 # Command lines are run by clicking "Run" or "command+enter" on Mac